nodejs/wiki-archive/Building-node.js-on-mingw.md

 # Building with SSL support

 To build node with ssl support you need to build OpenSSL first.
-By default the node build script will look for openssl in `..\openssl`, so if you put node in `c:\node` it will expect that openssl is `c:\openssl`.

 * Download OpenSSL from [openssl.org](http://www.openssl.org/source/)
-* Untar it
+* Untar it.
+By default the node build script will look for openssl in `..\openssl`, so if you put node in `c:\node` it will expect that openssl is `c:\openssl`.
 * Configure with `./configure no-shared mingw`
 * Build with `make`
 * Do not attempt to `make install` openssl